arenaxr/arena-py/README.md

 Here is a breakdown of the currently available arena.py functions
 ### init
-The **init** function takes 3 string positional arguments, and 1 optional argument in order:
+The **init** function takes 3 string positional arguments, and 2 optional arguments in order:
  * the DNS name of a pub/sub MQTT broker (currently Mosquitto v1.6.3, which runs the v3.1.1 protocol)
  * realm, currently the fixed string "realm" to indicate hierarchy level
  * scene name, a string
  * **callback** - a callback function to be called when ARENA network events are received.
 The function is passed a string argument, the network message, a JSON encoded string.
 (See below for more callback information)
-These are composed together to form an MQTT topic, in the example, "realm/s/hello".
+ * **port** - a numerical port to connect if MQTT is running on a nonstandard port e.g. 3003 These are composed together to form an MQTT topic, in the example, "realm/s/hello".
 A successful *init* results in a connection with the MQTT server, ready to send and receive messages.
 ### Object (create method)